Forms representing forms and linear spaces on hypersurfaces: Proof of Theorem

 Often it is useful to express results of a shape similar to that of Theorem \ref{asymp} in a way that avoids explicit mention of the singularities.
 Let therefore $h(F)$ denote the least integer $h$ that allows a form $F$ to be written identically as a decomposition

 of forms $G_i, H_i$ of degree strictly smaller than $\deg(F)$.
 For a system of forms one takes the minimum over the forms in the rational pencil of the $F^{(\rho)}$ and defines

 where $\B c$ runs over the non-zero elements of $\mathbb Q^R$.
-Then we have the following restatement of Theorem \ref{asymp}, which is more suitable for some applications. \begin{cor} Let $F^{(1)}, \ldots, F^{(R)}, R$, $d \geq 5$ and $m$ be as in Theorem \ref{asymp}.
+This is a geometric invariant commonly called the $h$-invariant, and it allows us to restate Theorem \ref{asymp} as follows. \begin{cor} Let $F^{(1)}, \ldots, F^{(R)}, R$, $d \geq 5$ and $m$ be as in Theorem \ref{asymp}.
 Then the number of linear spaces satisfies \eqref{asymp-bound}, provided that

 \end{cor}

 This is readily deduced from Theorem \ref{asymp}.
 In fact, it follows from Propositions III and III$_{\mathbb C}$ as well as the subsequent corollary in \cite{schmidt85} that $h(\B F)$ is bounded above by